 Question 3: Where’s your majority of traffic from?

 Reason: Latency is an important factor for eCommerce websites.
-Lesser the gap between the user request and server response, better is your website’s SEO and enhanced user experience.
+The lesser the gap between the user request and server response, the better is your website’s SEO and enhanced user experience.

 |10 global locations||Yes||Yes||No||No|